osg-htc/user-documentation/documentation/overview/account_setup/starting-project.md

 OSG team (support@osg-htc.org) with your name and the project you wish to join, with PI in CC to confirm.

-## "Set" your OSG Connect project
+## Charing usage to your OSG Connect project

-Job submission on OSG Connect requires a project be assigned to your account on the login node.
-This can be set after you have been added to a project as described above.
+Job submission on OSG Connect requires that the usage will be charged to a project.
+If you only belong to a single project, that project will be charged automatically.
+Run the following command to see a list of projects you belong to:

-* **Option 1 (preferred)**: To set your default project, sign in to your login node and type

-		$ connect project

-You should see a list of projects that you have joined.
-Most often there will only be one option!
-Make sure the right project is highlighted and press "enter" to save that choice.
+    $ grep $USER /etc/condor/UserToProjectMap.txt

-* **Option 2**: If need to run jobs under a different project you are a member of (not your default), you can manually set the project for those jobs by putting this option in the submit file:
+If need to run jobs under a different project you are a member of, you can manually set the project for those jobs by putting this option in the submit file:

     +ProjectName="ProjectName"

 ## View Metrics For Your Project